YoussefKamal098/note-verse/README.md

 10. **Email and Password Change**: Allows users to update their email and password securely.
 11. **Delete Account**: Allow users to delete their account.
 12. **Archive and Collection Notes**: Enable users to archive or group their notes into collections.
+13. **DarkMode (Frontend)**: Switch between light and dark themes for the app.
-13. **User Settings Section (Frontend)**: Create a user settings section in the frontend where users can update their profile details and manage settings like email, password, and preferences.
+14. **User Settings Section (Frontend)**: Create a user settings section in the frontend where users can update their profile details and manage settings like email, password, and preferences.
 Design a user-friendly settings page in the frontend where users can:
     - Upload or change their profile image.
     - Update email and password.
     - View and manage active sessions.